studyathome-internationally/rehabilitationstechnik/docs/chapter16.md

    Usher syndrome is a major cause of deaf-blindness.

 6. Persistent vegetative state (PVS) and locked-in syndrome
-   Waking coma (apallic syndrome, coma vigile, persistent vegetative state – PVS) refers to a clinical condition in which the patient is in a complete loss of perception of him/herself and his/her environment.
+   Vigilent coma (apallic syndrome, coma vigile, persistent vegetative state – PVS) refers to a clinical condition in which the patient is in a complete loss of perception of him/herself and his/her environment.
    The autonomic functions of the hypothalamus and brainstem are fully or partially preserved.
    An EEG is present and normal in the further course.
    However, visual stimulation lacks the usual blocking of alpha waves.
    Patients exhibit a natural sleep-wake cycle.
    Nevertheless, there is no evidence of reproducible goal-directed or volitional behavior in response to visual, tactile, auditory, or noxious stimuli [@persistent-vegetative-state:1994:part-1].

-   Wakefulness coma is clearly distinguishable from related conditions such as locked-in syndrome, coma, brain death, or severe dementia (see also the compilation in <<tab:wakefulness-coma-and-related-states>>):
+   Vigilent coma is clearly distinguishable from related conditions such as locked-in syndrome, coma, brain death, or severe dementia (see also the compilation in <<tab:wakefulness-coma-and-related-states>>):

    - Coma: Deep unconsciousness lasting more than one hour.
    - Brain death: permanent absence of all brain activity, including that of the brain stem.